t0mxplo1t/IG-OSINT/README.md

 # Function
-IG-OSINT is a simple tool used to collect information about another person's Instagram account without requiring a login
+IG-OSINT is a tool used to get information about Instagram accounts without having to interact with the owner
 # Tested on
 Termux
 # Installation